 Garden wheelbarrows and carts are indispensable garden tools.
 There will always be things to haul around the garden - soil, mulch, bricks, plants... - and there is no substitute for a reliable wheelbarrow or garden cart.

 Which wheelbarrow or garden cart will suit your needs?
 That all depends on the size of your garden, your strength, and what you need it to do.
-Here are a list of things to consider when selecting a wheelbarrow or garden cart.
+Here is a list of things to consider when selecting a wheelbarrow or garden cart.
 Take a quick look and make a decision on what would... work best in your garden.
 Then come back here and look at all the choices available to you.

 Wheelbarrows and carts are changing every year, as new materials become available and we learn more about ergonomics.
-If you like your current wheelbarrow or cart, there are still add-ons that you can look for that will do things such as: make your handles more ergonomic, add hooks and bags for toting tools, and make them duel purpose for screening compost.
+If you like your current wheelbarrow or cart, there are still add-ons that you can look for that will do things such as make your handles more ergonomic, add hooks and bags for toting tools, and make them duel-purpose for screening compost.
 Keep an eye out in the hardware stores and especially garden tool catalogs.

 01 of 07

-This high quality heavy gauge 6 cu. ft. seamless steel wheelbarrow provides functionality at a reasonable price.
-Traditional wheelbarrow style with a single, front pneumatic wheel for stability, it also comes with heavy duty steel tray braces, for added strength and support when pouring heavy loads.
+This high-quality heavy gauge 6 cu. ft. seamless steel wheelbarrow provides functionality at a reasonable price.
+Traditional wheelbarrow style with a single, front pneumatic wheel for stability, it also comes with heavy-duty steel tray braces, for added strength and support when pouring heavy loads.
 6 cu. ft. is a good size for small to medium gardens and easy to handle and maneuver.